curability4apish/mspasswordgenerator/README.md

 ```
 * Encryption Algorithm

-SHA-1 has been replaced by SHA-256.
+SHA-1 has been replaced with SHA-256.

 ## Plans
 * The encryption algorithm needs rigorous inspection.